This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Studies indicate the positive association between eating more foods with protein and better bone health.
 Adequate protein intake helps treat broken bones and improve bone weakness.

-Research shows that protein intake is linked to a reduced risk of heart disease, and a diet high in protein may help reduce high blood pressure.
+Research has revealed that protein intake is linked to a reduced risk of heart disease, and a diet high in protein may help reduce high blood pressure.

 Amino acids are needed to make hormones, neurotransmitters and enzymes that are critical for cognitive function.
 Studies indicate that the brain needs a steady supply of amino acids to maintain healthy energy levels, focus and concentration.